-Nola is currently a third year student pursuing her PhD at Kent State University with Dr. Katherine Rawson as her advisor.
+Nola is currently a fourth year student pursuing her PhD at Kent State University with Dr. Katherine Rawson as her advisor.
 Her research focuses on questions related to how students remember and comprehend complex materials.
 Two questions she is currently investigating are: (1) how do common textbook features affect retention? and (2) how do different techniques used alone and in combination affect comprehension of complex materials?
 Her research is currently supported by the NSF Graduate Research Fellowship.
 Previously, she completed her undergraduate studies at Purdue university and worked in Dr. Jeffrey Karpicke’s Cognition and Learning lab.